 Elisha is the prophet "chosen" by the prophet Elijah in the First book of Kings.
 Elisha then travels with Elijah pretty much through to the Second book of Kings.
 Elijah was a prophet during the reign of kings Ahab, Ahaziah and Joram; Elisha took over during Joram's reign, and through the reigns of Jehu, Jehoahaz and Jehoash.

-They worked God's message for a long time but meaning of their names are as important as their message and in a sense are their message.
+They worked God's message for a long time but for me meaning of their names are as important as their message and in a sense are their message.
 In Hebrew, Elijah means "Elohim is Yahweh"; the meaning of Elisha is "God is salvation."

 This is a subtle point but the two prophets make it - without going into long detail, suffice it to say that the farmer's name for God (Elohim) and the warrior God of the Exodus (Yahweh) are one, and that GOD (the one in the same) is the Savior for both the farmer and the warrior - of all of Israel.
 There is no difference, no matter how you came to experience Him.